 What's the issue?

-A variety of insurance contracts contain investment components.
-A key question is whether their coverage period and coverage units should be determined by reference to insurance coverage only, or by reference to insurance coverage and some aspect of the investment component.
+A variety of insurance contracts provide investment-related services.
+A key question is whether their coverage period and coverage units should be determined with reference to insurance coverage only, or with reference to insurance coverage and the investment-related services.
 Answering this question is necessary for determining the CSM recognised in profit or loss in each period.

-For contracts with investment components that are not direct participating contracts, the staff and some TRG members believed that, based on the wording of IFRS 17, the coverage period and coverage units are determined by reference to insurance services only.
+For contracts with investment-related services that are not direct participating contracts, the staff and some TRG members believed that, based on the wording of IFRS 17, the coverage period and coverage units are determined by reference to insurance services only.
 However, most TRG members disagreed that such contracts should be treated as providing only insurance services.

 What's the impact?

-The outcome of the TRG’s discussion on direct participating contracts appears consistent with the manner in which these contracts are identified and accounted for (i.e. applying the variable fee approach), and reflects the contracts’ characteristics.
+The proposed amendment for direct participating contracts appears consistent with the way these contracts are identified and accounted for (i.e. applying the variable fee approach), and reflects the contracts’ characteristics.
 Given the wide range of these contracts, assessing the pattern of service provision reflecting both insurance and investment-related services will require judgement.

-However, some TRG members observed that if investment-related services provided are reflected in CSM allocation only for direct participating contracts, then this could result in what they believe are economically similar contracts having significantly different recognition patterns, depending on whether they qualify as direct participating contracts or not.
+However, at the May TRG meeting some TRG members observed that if investment-related services provided are reflected in CSM allocation only for direct participating contracts, then this could result in what they believe are economically similar contracts having significantly different recognition patterns, depending on whether they qualify as direct participating contracts or not.
 This is because they consider that insurance contracts that are not direct participating contracts may still provide significant investment-related services.

-The staff will report the observations shared by TRG members to the IASB before considering any further next steps.
-In the meantime, you can continue to progress the overall design of your implementation plan, but be mindful to build in flexibility to accommodate the continuation of this discussion.
+Although the June Board meeting has provided additional clarity, some uncertainty still remains over whether the Board will hold a substantive discussion about contracts with investment-related services that are not direct participating contracts.
+Many preparers will want to continue to progress the overall design of their IFRS 17 systems and processes, but will need to be mindful to build in flexibility to accommodate the continuation of this discussion.
 We recommend that you stay tuned for further developments in this area.